 Many times though, chefs in local Thai restaurants underestimate our ability to handle the spice, and cook it way too sweet, lacking the real authentic punch.
 So how about cooking your beloved Thai curry in your very own kitchen, in pursuit to those authentic Thai flavors.

-- Shrimp – We love plump, succulent shrimp for our curries.
+• Shrimp – I love plump, succulent shrimp for my curries.
 If fresh and wild caught, even better for any dish.
 Simply peel and devein.
-We leave the tails on but, it’s a personal preference.
+I leave the tails on but, it’s a personal preference.

-- Thai Red Curry Paste – Mae Ploy or Maesri Red curry paste.
+• Thai Red Curry Paste – My favorite curry paste brand is either Mae Ploy or Maesri.
 Please go to Asian stores for these authentic curry brands.
-We have tried some other curry brands that you see in your regular grocery stores, and they sure lack the authentic curry punch, and tend to be way too sweet.
+I have tried some other curry brands that you see in your regular grocery stores, and they sure lack the authentic curry punch, and tend to be way too sweet.

 Thai Red Shrimp Curry Recipe